 In actuality, the formula in the teaser is a chemical formula.
 “When chlorine gas and water are energized, hydrochloric acid is produced, and what?”

-Hypochlorous acid is primarily utilized as a disinfectant, and it is commonly used to disinfect contaminated materials such as surfaces and textiles, as well as water, fruits and vegetables, and food and beverage utensils.
+Hypochlorous acid is primarily used as a disinfectant, commonly used to disinfect contaminated materials such as surfaces and textiles, as well as water, fruits and vegetables, and food and beverage utensils.

 Hypochlorous acid can also be used to disinfect interior air, secondary water supply equipment, hands, skin, and mucous membranes, in addition to the uses listed above.